frevib/frevib.github.io/_posts/2018-07-23-raspberry-pi-night-vision-motion-detection.md

 layout: post
 title:  "Raspberry PI with night vision camera and motion detection"
 date:   2018-07-23 20:00:00 +0200
-categories: raspeberry night vision motion detection
+categories: raspberry night vision motion detection
 ---
 This tutorial will describe how to catch your house mouse with a Raspberry pi with a night vision camera and motion detection.